fbpx

 Molecular profiling is the detection of specific genes, proteins, or other molecules in a tumor.
 This information helps confirm tumor diagnosis, inform treatment options, and predict prognosis.

 In the past, glioblastomas were categorized as either IDH mutant or IDH-wildtype.
 The 2021 World Health Organization (WHO) update on CNS tumor classifications defined glioblastomas as IDH-wild type.
 (IDH mutant tumors that were previously classified as glioblastoma are now classified as astrocytoma, IDH mutant, grade 4.)
 Glioblastomas are characterized by EGFR amplification, TERT promoter mutation, or combined gain of chromosome 7/loss of chromosome 10 copy number changes.
-Some glioblastoma tumors may have hypermethylation of the MGMT promoter (the gene which encodes a DNA repair enzyme, does not appear).
+Some glioblastomas (35-40%) may have hypermethylation of the MGMT promoter (the gene which encodes a DNA repair enzyme is not expressed).
 Tumors that exhibit MGMT promoter hypermethylation have been found to predict a longer length of survival and tend to respond better to chemotherapy like temozolomide (Temodar).
 In about 40% of all glioblastomas, amplification of the EGFR gene (epidermal growth factor receptor) is found.
-Other molecular markers include CDK4/6 and TP53.
+Other molecular markers include BRAFv600 mutation, FGFR mutations and FGFR-TACC gene fusions, H3K27M mutation, CDK4/6 and TP53.

 Content last reviewed: